nyx-project/vyhub-documentation/docs/dev/gmod.md

   - `body: Table or String`

-    A table of string that is used as request body.
+    A table or string that is used as request body.
 If value is a table, it will be JSON encoded before sending.

   - `success: Function(code, result)`